khushidwived/Learnlytics/README.md

 The app continues to function without an internet connection thanks to:

-1. **Persistent Local Cache** — Firestore caches all documents locally using `persistentLocalCache`.
+1. Persistent Local Cache — Firestore caches all documents locally using `persistentLocalCache`.
-2. **Multi-Tab Manager** — `persistentMultipleTabManager` coordinates cache across browser tabs.
+2. Multi-Tab Manager — `persistentMultipleTabManager` coordinates cache across browser tabs.
-3. **Network Listeners** — `enableNetwork` / `disableNetwork` are called on browser `online` / `offline` events to gracefully pause and resume Firestore sync.
+3. Network Listeners — `enableNetwork` / `disableNetwork` are called on browser `online` / `offline` events to gracefully pause and resume Firestore sync.
 Any tasks added while offline will be written to the local cache and automatically synced to Firestore when the connection is restored.

 ---

 ## Known Limitations

-- **No Firebase Security Rules** documented — the app relies on the per-user path structure for isolation, but Firestore Security Rules should be configured in the Firebase Console to enforce this server-side.
+- No Firebase Security Rules documented — the app relies on the per-user path structure for isolation, but Firestore Security Rules should be configured in the Firebase Console to enforce this server-side.
-- **No pagination** — All tasks for the user are loaded into memory at once.
+- No pagination — All tasks for the user are loaded into memory at once.
 Performance may degrade with very large task histories.
-- **Single category per task** — Tasks can only belong to one of three fixed categories.
+- Single category per task — Tasks can only belong to one of three fixed categories.
-- **No task editing** — Tasks cannot be modified after creation; only toggled or deleted.
+- No task editing — Tasks cannot be modified after creation; only toggled or deleted.
-- **Time-based task IDs** — Using `Date.now().toString()` as document IDs could theoretically cause collisions if two tasks are created in the same millisecond (extremely unlikely in normal use).
+- Time-based task IDs — Using `Date.now().toString()` as document IDs could theoretically cause collisions if two tasks are created in the same millisecond (extremely unlikely in normal use).
-- **API key exposed** — The Firebase API key is client-side and visible.
+- API key exposed — The Firebase API key is client-side and visible.
 This is normal for Firebase web apps, but proper Firestore Security Rules and App Check should be used in production.
 ---

 ## Getting Started

-1. **Clone or download** the HTML file.
+1. Clone or download the HTML file.
-2. **Open** `Learnlytics.html` directly in any modern browser — no server needed.
+2. Open `Learnlytics.html` directly in any modern browser — no server needed.
-3. **Sign in** with your Google account or continue as a Guest.
+3. Sign in with your Google account or continue as a Guest.
-4. **Start logging** your study sessions, lectures, and assignments.
+4. Start logging your study sessions, lectures, and assignments.
-5. Use the **timeframe tabs** to review your productivity over different periods.
+5. Use the timeframe tabs to review your productivity over different periods.
-> To use your own Firebase project, replace the `firebaseConfig` object with your own project's credentials from the [Firebase Console](https://console.firebase.google.com/).
+To use your own Firebase project, replace the `firebaseConfig` object with your own project's credentials from the [Firebase Console](https://console.firebase.google.com/).

 ---

-*Built with ⚡ Firebase, Chart.js, and Tailwind CSS.*
+Built with Firebase, Chart.js, and Tailwind CSS.